Regions of Mali: Demographics

-The most populated region is Sikasso with 2.648 million people, and the least most populated is Kidal with just 38 thousand people.
+The most populated region in 2023 is Ségou with 2.455 million people, and the least most populated is Kidal with just 83 thousand people.

 Geography

-Five regions are composed of mainly desert, however, they also have half the country's land mass.
-The largest region is Taoudénit and the smallest is Ségou, excluding Bamako.
+Though five regions are composed of mainly desert, they also have half the country's land mass.
+The largest region is Taoudénit and the smallest is Dioila, excluding Bamako.

 Regions

 The regions are numbered, originally west to east, with Roman numerals.
 The capital Bamako is administered separately and is in its own district.

 The ten regions and the Bamako District are listed below.
 The population figures are from the 1998 and 2009 censuses.